vtexdocs/help-center-content/docs/tutorials/en/setting-up-payments-with-scalapay.md

  - __Automatic Capture Immediately After Anti-fraud Analysis__:  Capture is automatically performed right after payment authorization and anti-fraud analysis.
 If you select this behavior and do not have anti-fraud analysis, the system will perform the payment capture as in __Automatic Capture Immediately After Payment Authorization__.
  - __Deactivated: Not Automatically Captured__: capture takes place only when the order is invoiced.
 If you select this behavior, it is important to pay attention to the invoicing time, as invoicing can exceed the capture time agreed with the payment provider and lead to the cancellation of the transaction.

-<ui>6.Click on __Save__.</ui>
+<ui>6.Click `Save`.</ui>

 To set up payment conditions, access [Configure special payment conditions](https://help.vtex.com/en/tutorial/condicoes-de-pagamento).
 For the credit card option, select the __vtex-integration-scalapay-v0__ affiliation.

-After following the indicated steps, Scalapay connector may take up to 10 minutes to appear at your store's checkout as a payment option.
+After following the indicated steps, Scalapay may take up to 10 minutes to appear at your store's checkout as a payment option.